A guide to researching ancestors who emigrated to Australia from countries other than the United Kingdom

 Go to the categories page and browse by country to locate tips of languages and translations.

-There are several translation services now freely available on the internet including, Google Translate, Babelfish and Free Translation You can use these tools to translate text and web pages into other languages.
+There are several translation services now freely available on the internet including, Google Translate and Babelfish.
+You can use these tools to translate text and web pages into other languages.
 Or translate search terms into another language, use these search terms to retrieve websites in that language and then use the same online translation service to translate the relevant websites back into English.